janlauber/autokueng-data/README.md

 # autokueng-data
-The api to upload images and other data and serve them via http for the autokueng-frontend
+The api to upload images and other data and serve them via http for the autokueng-api